NFL contender kryptonite: Biggest weakness for each playoff team

 3. Houston Texans (98.7 percent)

-Kryptonite: Running the ball
+Kryptonite: running the ball

 While the Texans have sprung Lamar Miller for a 58-yard run and a 97-yard run, Bill O'Brien's offense just hasn't been effective on the ground.
 Houston is 24th in the league in win expectancy added by its running game, the worst mark in the league for a team with a winning record.
 Just 20.1 percent of its runs have turned into first downs, the fourth-worst rate in the league.